Constraints on extended Jordan-Brans-Dicke gravity: Introduction

 It is important in our view that the eJBD field varies with cosmic time evolution in order to explain the smallness of dark energy of order (meV)$^4$ at present \cite{cc relaxation}.
+We are thus led to concentrate on type \lromn2 eJBD models in the present work.
 Time variation of the eJBD is called the {\it field sliding}\footnote{ We prefer to use this terminology instead of often used {\it runaway} to emphasize a slow time variation of field.} in the present work, when the field monotonically and slowly increases towards infinity.
 A similar idea of dark energy field is quintessence \cite{quintessence} where a simple exponential or a power potential of dark energy field is introduced.
 We choose a different kind of potential, since our ultimate goal is to attribute the same eJBD field to the origin of inflation as well.
 The choice of field potential to realize the sliding is limited, but the freedom allowed in the present new formulation of eJBD gravity makes it natural to choose an interesting class of potentials.